monobasic/jquery_round_image/README.md

 </pre>

 Please note:
+- You need to include the width and height attributes for the image and they need to be consitent to the actual image size
 - Checkout the included example.html
 - further chaining with other jQuery methods targets the svg element, not the original image
-- You need to include the width and height attributes for the image